Satisfactory Academic Progress

 Loans are offered to all eligible students.
 Willingness to borrow a loan does not affect consideration for grant aid.

-Part time students receive reduced federal, state and institutional and grant funding and are eligible for federal loan support if enrolled on at least a half-time basis (a minimum of 6 hours per semester for undergraduates and a minimum of 4.5 hours per semester for graduate students).
+Part-time students receive reduced federal and state funding but are not eligible for undergraduate university merit awards or an undergraduate university need-based grant.
+Part-time students are eligible for federal student loans if enrolled on at least a half-time basis (a minimum of 6 credit hours per semester for undergraduates and a minimum of 3 credits hours per semester for graduate students).

 Housing Status Change

-Undergraduate students that move off-campus will have their Marywood University Merit award adjusted to reflect the appropriate award level for an off-campus or commuter student.
-On campus resident students are advised to speak with someone in the Financial Aid Office before moving off-campus.
+Undergraduate students that move off-campus may likely experience a reduction in institutional need-based funds in order to reflect the appropriate award level for an off-campus or commuter student.
+On-campus resident students are advised to speak with someone in the Financial Aid Office before moving off-campus.

 Financial aid Disbursement

-Scholarships and grants, which include Maywood scholarships/grants, Pell Grants, SEOG grants and PHEAA grants, will normally be applied toward your University charges during the ten days immediately preceding the first day of each semester.
+Scholarships and grants; which include university merit and need-based funds, Pell Grants, SEOG and PHEAA grants, will normally be applied toward your university charges during the ten days immediately preceding the first day of each semester.
 Student loans will normally be applied toward your university charges on the first day of each semester.

 Financial Aid awarded and administered by the Financial Aid Office (except Federal Work Study) is disbursed by the Cashier’s Office.
 Financial aid is first used to pay any outstanding tuition, fees, room and board charges for each semester.
-If you are due a refund, you will be notified by the Cashier’s Office via email within the first three weeks of each semester.
-Refund checks must be picked up at the Cashier’s Office, Monday – Friday, 8:30 a.m. to 4:30 p.m.
+If you are due a refund, you will be notified by the Cashier’s Office via email.
+Students are encouraged to sign up for eRefunds to receive their refunds most efficiently.
+Students receiving checks may pick them up at the Cashier’s Office, Monday – Friday, 8:30 a.m. to 4:30 p.m.
 All students must show their student ID card or driver’s license when picking up refund checks.

-*Student’s participating in study abroad programs that may require disbursement dates outside of the standard academic calender should contact the Financial Aid Office..
+*Student’s participating in study abroad programs that may require disbursement dates outside of the standard academic calendar should contact the Financial Aid Office

 Scholarships are split into two equal disbursements, half for each semester, unless your donor requests a single disbursement.